OutpostUniverse/OP2Archive/DeveloperReadMe.txt

 OP2Archive Compilation Instructions
 Developed by Hooman and Brett208 (Vagabond)

 If you wish to edit and compile OP2Archive's source code, read this document first.
 See ReadMe.txt for a basic description of the project, change log, and instructions on use once compiled.
 OP2Archive is released under a MIT license.
-See OP2Archive License - MIT.txt for details.
+See License.txt for details.

 Source code may be found at: https://github.com/OutpostUniverse/OP2Archive and https://github.com/OutpostUniverse/OP2Utility.